philsinatra/IDM221/instructor_materials/IDM221-05-css_text.md

      serif; }
 ```

 ^ Copy the file for the font family into a subfolder within your website.
 In the CSS, code a rule set for the `@font-face` selector.
 Use the `font-family` property to provide a name for the imported font family, and use the `src` property to locate the font file.
 In the rule set for an HTML element, use the name that you gave the font as the value for the `font-family` property.
-Then, list one or more other font families in case the brwoser doesn't support the CSS3 `@font-face` selector.
+Then, list one or more other font families in case the browser doesn't support the CSS3 `@font-face` selector.

 ^ Windows fonts: `C\Windows\Fonts`